Vermont woman reunites with birth family 44 years after going missing

 “My heart was beating a hundred miles an hour," McCarty said.
 "Like, I could not believe this was happening.”

 McCarty reunited with her birth mother, identical twin sister and older brother.

-The tearful and emotional reunion was a miracle for McCarty’s birth family who had been searching for McCarty for 44 years.
+The tearful and emotional reunion was a miracle for McCarty’s birth family who had been searching for her for 44 years.

 In June 1976, McCarty, whose birth name is Sang-Ae, got separated from her grandmother and twin sister, Sang-Hee, while at a busy market.
 Sang-Hee was found three days later.
 McCarty was taken to an orphanage two hours away.